torvalds/linux/Documentation/kernel-hacking/locking.rst

 There is :c:func:`list_del_rcu()` (``include/linux/list.h``) which
-does this (the normal version poisons the old object, which we don't want).
+does this (the yesrmal version poisons the old object, which we don't want).

 The reader must also be careful: some CPUs can look through the ``next``